 The school kitchens and dining rooms are first-rate, modern facilities for students and staff.
 The dining rooms serve nutritious foods, cooked in healthy ways.
 The school caterers have worked extremely hard to ensure that the school meets the government’s food and nutrition based standards for school lunches.
+Click here for further information.
 Some families will qualify for free school meals.
 Please see below for more information.

 The canteen serves a three week rotational menu which changes twice a year, serving a variety of different meals every day, which always includes a vegetarian option.

-Carr Hill High School & Sixth Form Centre operates a cashless system and the school has implemented a way to view exactly what your child has been eating and what their current balance is on their cafeteria account.
-The system allows parents to view the most recent 30 day period and is updated every evening around 5pm.The system is called ParentScope.
-In order to view this information you will need to set up a ParentScope account via www.lcrltd.com/carrhill and input the unique pupil number (UPN) of your child.
-There is a helpful guide that you can download from www.lcrltd.com/carrhill/parentsguide.pdf which will take users through the process step by step.
-If you do not have a UPN for your child/children contact the Finance Team via email@example.com or 01772 689002.
+Carr Hill High School operates a cashless system and the school has implemented a way to view exactly what your child has been eating and what their current balance is on their cafeteria account.
+Online payments for catering and school trips is called SCOPAY www.scopay.com and there is also an App available for download onto mobile devices.
+If you do not have a UPN for your child/children contact the Finance Team via firstname.lastname@example.org or 01772 689002.

 All pupils are encouraged to drink unflavoured still water to re-hydrate themselves.
-No fizzy drinks are allowed.
+No fizzy drinks are allowed and will be confiscated (Radnor Fizz is sold in the Canteen and this can be consumed at break/lunchtime).
 It is not the school’s policy to dictate to parents what the content of packed lunches should be but the importance of eating sensibly and healthily should not be understated.
-Packed lunches can be eaten in three locations: the picnic area between the Hall and the Dining Hall; the Hall and the Benches area.
+Packed lunches can be eaten in the Dining Rooms during Year 7 and Year 8 lunchtime, and three locations during Year 9 - Year 11 lunchtime - the picnic area between the Hall and the Dining Hall, the Hall and the Benches area.

 Free School Meals